 Local Man Relaxing on Lake Ohrid

-We stopped in the town of Ohrid but it was way too busy and full of Macedonian tourists to enjoy.
-So we set off to visit the Monastery of St. Naum further along on Lake Ohrid’s shore hoping to find more solitude.
+We made a stop in the town of Ohrid, but it was far too crowded with Macedonian tourists to truly enjoy.
+So, we decided to continue our journey along the shore of Lake Ohrid to visit the Monastery of St. Naum, hoping to find more tranquility and solitude.

 St. Naum Monastery

-We arrived at the monastery of St. Naum established when Bugaria ruled the area in 900.
-The area was like a tourist carnival.
-Even though it is still a working monastery the peace you usually associate with monasteries was replaced by hordes of selfie taking Macedonian tourists.
-It wasn’t exactly what I was hoping for.
-Evidently 5 years prior the govt developed the whole area and built shops and restaurants to attract more tourists.
-The area was stunning tucked away beneath the mountains and next to a beautiful spring feeding into the lake.
-This is definitely a place I wish I had visited before it was developed.
+We arrived at the Monastery of St. Naum, which was established during the time when Bulgaria ruled the area in 900.
+Unfortunately, the place felt more like a tourist carnival than a peaceful retreat.
+Although it is still an active monastery, the usual tranquility of such places was overshadowed by hordes of selfie-taking Macedonian tourists.
+It wasn’t quite what I had imagined.
+Apparently, five years ago, the government developed the area, adding shops and restaurants to attract more visitors.
+While the location itself was stunning, nestled beneath the mountains and next to a beautiful spring that feeds into the lake, I couldn’t help but wish I had seen it before the development.

-The interior of the monastery was incredible.
-Luckily we had it nearly to ourselves at the end of the day.
-The murals inside were old and beautifully decayed.
-St. Naum’s tomb was inside and we observed a few people kneeling on his tomb with their ear placed on the tomb.
-Evidently St. Naum was a man of the people and the tradition is to out your ear to his tomb in the hope that he will whisper blessings to you.
-Paula tried this but St. Naum decided not to whisper anything to her.
-Paula also bought a cross from the monk selling souvenirs outside the church and he gave her a free prayer scroll.
+The interior of the monastery, however, was incredible.
+Fortunately, we had it nearly to ourselves by the end of the day.
+The murals inside were ancient and beautifully decayed.
+St. Naum’s tomb is located there, and we observed a few people kneeling by it, placing their ears to the stone.
+It’s said that if you do this, St. Naum will whisper blessings to you, as he was known to be a man of the people.
+Paula tried this, but sadly St. Naum chose not to whisper anything to her.
+Outside the church, a monk was selling souvenirs, and Paula bought a cross from him.
+As a gift, he gave her a free prayer scroll.

 Tomb of the Monk of St. Naum